marekolsak/marek-build/README.md

 - meson, libva, wayland-protocols (and the wayland dependency) are not needed if Mesa doesn't fail to configure.
 Ubuntu 20.04 needs them all.
 Ubuntu 22.04 might not.
 - libdrm can be skipped if Mesa doen't fail to configure, but that's rare.
 - xf86-video-amdgpu is almost always not needed unless somebody explicitly told you that you need it.
-- The 32-bit driver is not needed if Steam isn't going to be used because only Steam and some Steam games require it.
+- The 32-bit driver is not needed if Steam isn't going to be used because only Steam and some Steam games use it.

-Clone with ssh for the repositories where you can push.
+Clone with ssh for the repositories where you will want to push.
 The below commands only give you read-only access.

 ```bash